jabamaus/jaba/README.md

 - Move title/note/example into module and include
 - more error reporting testing with actual files rather than blocks
 - test opening sub types
-- Add make_definition method.
-Add JDL_Object#services method and stop storing @services everywhere - can be got from definition now.
 - Have a command line switch to make all error messages contain absolute paths
 - A tree view of cpp type would be useful in docs
 - Sort jaba input/output files